HUDSON RIVER & NEW ENGLAND BRICK COLLECTION: M–Z

 A good combination of geographical attributes aided and assured the oncoming settlers of a good means earning a livelihood for their families.
 The flat fertile soil along a river’s edge and the gently rolling hills enticed the crop and dairy farmers to extensive acreage.
 Clay beds beneath the salt marshes spurred the growth of the red brick-making industry to be rivaled as the principal industry only by growth of Cedar Hill Railroad Classification Yards.
 All of these guaranteed the continuing growth of the village.

-Source: http://www.sttheresenoh.com/History.htm
+Source: https://www.sttheresenoh.com/History.htm

-Morrissey Brick Company
+Morrissey & Company

 M&Co